polio-nanopore/piranha/README.md

 ## Table 1 | Sample summary information

 This table gives summary information about which viruses were identified within each sample and, for Sabin-related polioviruses, the number of mutations away from Sabin.
 It also has a link that allows you to download a particular consensus sequence.
 The rows can be sorted by each column in either ascending or descending order by clicking on the column header.
 By default, the table is sorted by sample name.
 It's possible to search the table by typing in the text box on the right-hand side.
+Clicking on the sample name within the table will redirect the user to the individual sample reports.
+Be aware this link works in situ, when path to the sample report relative to the main output report has not changed, but if the report is moved or distributed without the barcode reports, this link will no longer function.

 Under the table header, there's a dropdown menu that gives options to export the displayed table (either by copying to the clipboard, as a csv or directly printing it).
 By clicking on rows within the table, it's possible to select the subset of rows you're interested in exporting and this is what will be sent to the clipboard, file or printer.